12Siva/PersonalTutorPOC/README.md

 - User inputs what subject they want to learn
 - AI will outline what are the main topics of the subject
 - User sees main topics of the subject
     - User selects yes/no if the topics are satisfactory

+##### TODO
+1. Add illustration of how the memory managment game / Flash Cards will look like

+    Step 1: Learn Illustrator
+        - maybe we can leverage Google Spreadsheets for this?

+    Step 2: Upload screen mock-ups to github repository

+    Step 3: Add them to README.md and to PressRelease.md under the 2nd pivot chapter (crypto-currency section)

+2. Add FAQ Section to PressRelease.md to generate the PRFAQ doc